 I was also the Faculty lead working alongside a range of colleagues looking at Higher Level Appprenticeships and potential for development.
 I also represented the Faculty on the University's Higher Level and Degree Apprenticeship Working Group.
 I was the Faculty representative on the University's Collaborative Provision Sub-Committee.
 I also sat on the Faculty Quality Committee.
 I was also a member of the Partnership Executive Committee (PEC).

-Prior to the FD role, I was the Programme Director for the PGCE 14-19 from 2008 - 2014.
-I maintain links with this highly regarded, innovative and unique programme.
-I was also the Curriculum Tutors for Health and Social Care and Psychology developing students teachers focussing on the 14-19 phase in education.
+I was the Programme Director for the highly regarded PGCE 14-19 from 2008 - 2014.
+I was also the Curriculum Tutor for Health and Social Care and Psychology developing student teachers focussing on the 14-19 phase in education.
 This includes students following School Direct pathways.
 I have also taught Professional Studies in Initial Teacher Education.

-I am currently undertaking a Doctorate in Education and the focus for my thesis is on the professional identity of cross phase teachers teaching 14-19 vocational subjects and intial teacher education.
+I am currently undertaking a Doctorate in Education and the focus for my thesis is on the agency of cross phase teachers teaching 14-19 vocational subjects and intial teacher education.
 My Supervisors are: Chair- Dr Christian Beighton, Supervisor - Dr Judy Durrant.

 I am a Senior Fellow of the Higher Education Academy (SFHEA), a Fellow of the Society for Education and Training (FSET) and a Member of the Chartered College of Teaching (MCTT).
 I am also Chair of Governors at Wincheap Foundation Primary School in Canterbury.